 What looks usually less stressful for outsiders, is extremely exhausting for the fighters.
 Clinching is the hardest and most exhausting thing there is to cope in a competition.
 So good fighters use countless clinch techniques to redirect the opponent’s force and to attack him with effective knee and elbow strikes.
 Help from the referee can not to be expected.
 Where the referee stops the fight in other martial arts, the bout just begins in Muay Thai!

 Precisely this is the reason why many good boxers devote intensive training their clinch techniques.
 Who masters the countless movements perfectly, can take a big advantage even against much stronger opponents.
-The perfect clinching technique is everything.
-Highly desirable is the Clinch handle from the inner position.
-So the opponent can be optimally controlled and the balance can be broken much easier.
+The perfect clinching technique is everything it needs.
+Highly desirable is the clinch from the inner position.
+This way the opponent can be optimally controlled, and the balance can be broken much easier.
 It is also easier to land knee techniques reliable in the target.